Nishi-Miyoshi Station: Station layout

 The station consists of one island platform, formerly connected to a wooden station building dating from the opening of the line in 1915 by a level crossing.
 It used to have a cargo yard, and a siding was laid to the Hiroshima Prefectural Federation of Economic and Agricultural Cooperatives and Nippon Oil.
 There was also a forage depot adjacent to it, from which it also handled cargo.
 After the cargo handling was abolished, most of the siding tracks were removed.
 Around the beginning of February 2021, the station building was dismantled, and benches and ticket collection boxes were installed.
-Before the station building was dismantled, it was used as a gathering place for local residents and as an event plaza.
+Before the station, the building was dismantled, it was used as a gathering place for local residents and as an event plaza.
 The station is unattended.